zekaryas1/notes/docs/Algo/Python Tips & Tricks/Inspiring Math algos.md

 ---
 date created: Thursday, June 16th 2022, 1:47:45 pm
-date modified: Sunday, July 3rd 2022, 11:06:46 am
+date modified: Thursday, December 12th 2024, 3:49:19 pm
 title: Inspiring Math Algos
 ---

-# Inspiring Math Algos
+# Interesting Algos

+## Math

-## The Sieve of Eratosthenes
+### The Sieve of Eratosthenes

 * The Sieve of Eratosthenes is a highly efficient way to generate a list of primes.
 It works by recognizing that all non-prime numbers are divisible by a prime number.
 * How it works